The Fashion Council Germany and its four pillars

 Modern technology isn’t reserved for the classical industrial branches, but also have a wide range of uses in the fashion industry, such as fibre studies (trials) networking in technology and textile, printing techniques along with the use of digital presence.

 The Presidium advises and represents the FASHION COUNCIL GERMANY with strategic and content related themes.
 The president of the FASHION COUNCIL GERMANY is Christiane Arp.
-The extended presidium consists of Christina Oster-Daum, David Fischer, Dirk Schönberger, Inga Griese, John Cloppenburg and Sung-Joo Kim.
+The extended presidium consists of Chris Stricker, Christina Oster-Daum, David Fischer, Dirk Schönberger, Dr. Christian Ehler, Inga Griese, John Cloppenburg, Manuela Kampp-Wirtz, Nadja Swarovski und Sung-Joo Kim.

 The FASHION COUNCIL GERMANY is managed by the Board, which consists of the chairmen, as well as a deputy chairwoman.
 Deputy chairwoman is Marie-Louise Berg.
 The other chairmen are Mandie Bienek, Claudia Hofmann, Marcus Kurz and Olaf Schmidt.

 The operations team is responsible for the implementation of the programmes, projects and actions, as well as all further activities of the FASHION COUNCIL GERMANY.
-Scott Lipinski (CEO), Katrin Düde (Accouting), Laury Helbig (Projects), Natalia Kirsch (Communications), Nina Vollmann (Programmes), Sara Teske (Programmes & Partners) und Tatjana Sprick (New Members) are part of the operations team.
+Scott Lipinski (CEO), Katrin Düde (Accouting), Alexandra Werner (Projects), Natalia Kirsch (Communications), Sara Teske (Programmes & Partners) und Tatjana Sprick (New Members) are part of the operations team.

 The members of the FASHION COUNCIL GERMANY don’t just profit from the various programmes they contribute to and develop further.
 The members are as diverse as the German fashion industry itself.
 Among designers, large fashion companies, retailers, stylists, sales and PR Agencies, journalists and fashion conscious companies are also represented.